peter88213/noveltree-help/source/section_view.rst

 .. figure:: _images/sectionView02.png
    :alt: Screenshot

+If you want to associate characters, locations, and items with the section, you can do it here by adding the element to a list of relationships.

 Show ages
-   If a section is dated, you can call up the ages of the related characters who have `birth dates <character_view.html#bio>`_.
+   If a section is dated, you can call up the ages of the related characters who have `birth dates <character_view.html#bio>`__.

 Add Relationship
    When clicking on |Add|, the "Pick mode" is activated, and the cursor changes to a "plus" shape.
 By clicking on a character/location/item, this element will be related with the section.

    .. hint::
       You can exit the "Pick mode" without selecting an element by